JeremyChuaWX/dev-env/README.md

 ## How to use

-Run the following commands to start and stop the servers:
+Run the following commands to start and stop the containers:

 ```bash
   docker compose up --build -d # up command